saqib40/superchat/readme.md

 # get into directory
 cd superchat

-# then create .env file following .env.example in  =
+# then create .env file following .env.example in superchat directory itself

 # then